kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 10. Keep this window open.

+## Task 2: Process of creating a conditional access policy in Azure AD.

-## Task 2:  In this task, you will go through the process of creating a conditional access policy in Azure AD.
+ In this task, you will go through the process of creating a conditional access policy in Azure AD.

 2. Under Manage, select **Properties**, Click on **Manage Security defaults** Set the Security defaults to disabled and click on save.